omer-fsdev/taskTrackerApp_DTL/README.md

 ## License

 The Task Tracker App is released under the MIT License.
-Feel free to modify and use the code according to your needs.